zhuocheng2004/vfemu/README.md

 VFEMU might not be very fast, but we have more freedom.

-The API is not complicated.
+Its API is not complicated.
 You can easily design your own module and connect existing modules in your favorite way.

 Anyone can make your own computer and gadgets here!